-The Community Planning Association of Southwest Idaho considered many factors when setting the fiscal year 2014 budget, including funding from federal agencies and program requests from member agencies.
+The Community Planning Association of Southwest Idaho considered many factors when setting the fiscal year 2015 budget, including funding from federal agencies and program requests from member agencies.

-The following revenue assumptions were taken into account when adopting the FY2014 Unified Planning Work Program:
+The following revenue assumptions were taken into account when adopting the FY2015 Unified Planning Work Program:

-- Total member dues remain at 2013 levels. - \$1,140,485 is budgeted for Consolidated Planning Grant funds and reflects the amount scheduled in the Regional Transportation Improvement Program.
+- Total member dues remain at 2014 levels. - \$1,198,033 is budgeted for Consolidated Planning Grant funds and reflects the amount scheduled in the Regional Transportation Improvement Program.

 The Community Planning Association of Southwest Idaho continues to rely on federal grants that are provided as pass through funds from the Idaho Transportation Department.
-Moving Ahead for Progress in the 21st Century is the current Highway Transportation act that is schedules to expire on October 1, 2014.
-While there is always the potential for funding shortfalls, the Congressional Budget Office predicts the Highway Trust Fund will be insolvent by Fiscal Year 2015.
+Moving Ahead for Progress in the 21st Century (MAP-21) is the current Highway Transportation act and is scheduled to expire on May 31, 2015.
+While there is always the potential for funding shortfalls, the Congressional Budget Office predicts the Highway Trust Fund will become insolvent in Fiscal Year 2015.
 The Association continues to closely monitor federal funding issues and their potential impact on the Association.